OmegaMetor/GS2ML/docs/src/content/docs/guides/installation.md

 ## Final Step
 No matter which way you install it, you gotta try it at the end.
 ### Running the game
 Now, just run the game!
 If it worked, you should see a console window open, show some logs, then relaunch the game with a new console window, then open as normal.
-If this doesn't happen, you'll probably be shown some logs, so either figure them out, or ask on discord (server TDB)
+If this doesn't happen, you'll probably be shown some logs, so either figure them out, or ask on [discord](https://discord.gg/ejDDx3ady3)